Article Summary

 Next, determine whether you need an individual or a joint account.
 Individual accounts are owned by a single person with full control, while joint accounts are co-owned, often with family members or significant others.
 While individual accounts ensure autonomy, joint accounts can be beneficial for shared expenses or saving for common goals and may offer a practical solution for managing household finances.

-The benefits of checking and savings accounts can vary from bank to bank, so review factors like minimum deposit requirement, monthly maintenance fee waiver requirements, and ATMs fees prior to applying.
+The benefits of checking and savings accounts may vary from bank to bank, so review factors such as minimum deposit requirement, monthly maintenance fee waiver requirements, and ATMs fees prior to applying.

 No matter which type of account you choose, it’s critical to ensure it’s Federal Deposit Insurance Corporation (FDIC) insured.
-This means that the FDIC protects the account’s deposits (up to $250,000 per depositor)[1].
+This means that the FDIC protects the account’s deposits.[1]

 Step 2: Gather Your Personal Information

-Gathering the necessary documents and information before getting started can help ensure you can complete the account opening in a single sitting.
+Gathering the necessary documents and information before getting started can help you complete the account opening in a single sitting.
 Most banks require the following information when applying:

-If you’re opening a joint account, you’ll need this information for both account holders.
+If opening a joint account, you’ll need this information for both account holders.
 Also, if you’re a minor, you may not be able to set up an account online.
 For example, at PNC, customers under age 16 must visit a branch with a parent or guardian to apply (and all potential customers under 18 must have a parent or guardian cosign for the account).
+According to state laws, age requirement may vary.

 Step 3: Complete Your Application

-It's crucial to correctly enter all the data, as the bank needs this information to verify your identity.
-You should be able to review the application for accuracy before submitting it, so pause and ensure all details are correct before submitting the application.
+It's crucial to correctly enter all data, given how the bank needs this information to verify your identity.
+It’s also highly important that you review the application for accuracy before submitting the application.
 This step not only secures your personal data but can also help prevent delays in your account opening.

-While most online bank applications can be completed entirely online, there may be some situations where additional verification is required.
+While most online bank applications may be completed entirely online, there may be some situations where additional verification is required.

-For example, you may need to sign a form agreeing to the bank's terms and conditions or physically sign a signature card at a branch location.
-If additional steps are needed, you can expect the bank to communicate these requirements clearly as you go through the application process, ensuring a seamless process.
+For example, you may need to sign a form agreeing to the bank's terms and conditions.
+Or you may be required to physically sign a signature card at a branch location.
+If additional steps are needed, expect the bank to communicate these requirements clearly as you go through the application process.

 Step 4: Fund Your Account